wbushey/wbushey.github.io/_posts/2010-03-29-why-jailbreaking-happens.md

 </p>

 <p class="MsoNormal">
-  Perez&#8217;s argument is about the end product, the features and quality of the computer platform that I will hold in my hands.
+  Perez's argument is about the end product, the features and quality of the computer platform that I will hold in my hands.
 What is missing, however, is a consideration for the process.
 How will that end product get made?
 Who will make it?
 What role will I, as a consumer, have in the production process?
 While analysis continues to revolve around the quality and features of the software on the iPad, the issue that really motivates jailbreaking is the desire to change the process that leads to software on the iPad.
 Autonomy is the real motivation.
 Consumers remember having the power to define their computing platform and there are many who are not ready to cede that power to some licensors in Cupertino.
 </p>

 <!--more-->